concord-consortium/portal-report/docs/launch.md

                     token when making requests to the portal
 * `class={url}`:    URL to get info about the class from the portal
 * `offering={url}`: URL to get info about the offering from the portal
 * `firebase-app={name}`: identifier for a portal Firebase App.
 This name is sent to the portal to get a FirebaseJWT.
 It defaults to "report-service".
-* `tool-id={uri}`:  URI identifying the tool that stored the activity structure and answers in Firestore.
-The `tool-id` is converted to a source key, which is used to query the activity structure and answers in firestore.
-                    The conversion from `tool-id` to source key matches the `make_source_key` method in LARA's report_service.rb.
-If the `tool-id` is not set then the source key is the hostname of the activity_url of the offering data retrieved from the portal.
 * `portal-dashboard`: boolean parameter which tells the report to render in a new dashboard style
 * `dashboard`:      boolean parameter which tells the report to render in old dashboard style
 * `activityIndex={index}`: when the activity is a sequence, only show this activity's questions
 * `studentId={id}`: This shows the report for a single student, and removes some UI affordances.
 The filtering of the student data happens client-side.
 * `iframeQuestionId={id}`: This, combined with a valid `studentId`, will show a stand-alone, full-size iframe containing the model referenced by `iframeQuestionId`, and the answer saved by `studentId` (either as state or as a url).
+* `sourceKey`: main source key used in the paths for the various documents used by the portal report.
+The paths are documented in [report-service.md](report-service.md).
+See the Source Keys section for more details.
+The parameter is ignored when launching anonymously.
+See `activity` param.
+Default value is the hostname of the activity URL from the portal offering data.
+* `answersSourceKey`: the source key for the answers.
+See the Source Keys section for more details.
+Default value is the value of the `sourceKey` param.

 Parameters for showing data stored anonymously in the report service

 * `runKey={string}`: identifier for anonymous answers stored in the report service.
-The activity player generates a a runkey when launched anonymously.
+The activity player generates a runkey when launched anonymously.
 The activity player then sends this runKey to the portal report when the user clicks the report button in the activity player.
-* `activity={uri}`: portal-report uses this uri to find the activity structure in the report service firestore database this uri is also parsed to make the source key for the activity structure similar to the `tool-id` above.
-It is important to note that the `tool-id` is ignored in this case.
+* `activity={uri}`: portal-report uses this uri to find the activity structure in the report service firestore database this uri is also parsed to make the source key for the activity structure.
+It is important to note that the `sourceKey` param is ignored in this case.
 If the activity is not specified, fake activity structure will be used.
-* `answerSource={string}`: identifier used to construct the path to the answers in the report service.
-In the case of the activity player the answerSource is activity-player.concord.org.

 Parameters for 3rd party launching